-^{} Additional fees and costs may apply.
+Additional fees and costs will apply for Redemptions as noted in the fees and costs summary table.
 Please note that this example does not capture all the fees and costs that may apply to you such as the Buy/Sell spread.
 This example assumes the additional \$5,000 was invested at the end of the year.
-If it is assumed the additional \$5,000 was invested at the beginning of the year, the management fees and costs would be \$275 (\$55,000 x 0.50%).
+If it is assumed the additional \$5,000 was invested at the beginning of the year, the management fees and costs would be \$137.50 (\$55,000 x 0.25%).
 Please note this is an example only as the actual investment balance of your holding will vary on a daily basis.
 Note that Government fees, duties and bank charges may also apply to investments and withdrawals.